KC-software-en/automatic-succotash/README.md

 ## Use the Command Prompt
 1. Check that Docker desktop was successfully installed: `docker run hello-world`
 1. Build the docker image: `docker build -t inventory .`
-1. Run the docker image: `docker run inventory`
+1. Run the docker image: `docker run -it inventory`
 1. Deactivate the Virtual Environment: `deactivate`

 ## Use Docker Playground